xieweiAlex/English_Learning/words/2024/words-Jan-24.md

+DeSantis entered the 2024 campaign widely viewed as former President Trump’s most formidable opponent, but early **missteps** and strategic errors **hampered** his effort.

 ## Week 3

 **equinimity**.
 **groundswell**.
-Aspirin is a mild analgesic.
+Aspirin is a mild **analgesic**.
-He made one mistake and his career came to an ignominious end.
+He made one mistake and his career came to an **ignominious** end.

 **cognitive distortion**.
 **all or nothing thinking**.